Bestaford/Seat/README.md

 # Seat
-A PocketMine-MP (Genisys) plugin that adds seating on stairs to your server You can sit on stairs by tapping them
+A PocketMine-MP (Genisys) plugin that adds seating on stairs to your server

+You can sit on stairs by tapping them.

 API: [3.0.0, 3.0.1]